What size air conditioner do I need?

-There are a number of metrics you should know before buying an air conditioner.
+There are several metrics you should consider before buying an air conditioner.
 You have different EER and SEER ratings, power, amperage, voltage, and so on.

-The most important metric is the BTU value.
+The most important metric is the cooling capacity (measured in BTU/hr).
 It denotes the size of your air conditioner.